-2017 Oscar Nominations Announced: La La Land Leads with 14 Nominations
+2017 Oscar Nominations Announced: ‘La La Land’ Leads With 14 Nominations

-Oscar nominees for the 89th annual Academy Awards were announced on Tuesday morning during a live-streamed event.
-La La Land scored 14 Oscar nominations tying it with Titanic and All About Eve for the most nominations by any movie.
+The Oscar nominations for the 89th annual Academy Awards were announced on Tuesday morning during a live-streamed event.
+La La Land scored 14 Oscar nominations, tying it with Titanic and All About Eve for the most nominations by any movie.
 Moonlight is tied with Arrival with eight nominations.

-Among the surprising snubs by the Academy include Amy Adams for Arrival, Tom Hanks for Sully and Aaron Taylor-Johnson for Nocturnal Animals.
+Among the surprising snubs by the Academy include Amy Adams for Arrival, Tom Hanks for Sully, and Aaron Taylor-Johnson for Nocturnal Animals.
 Pixar also did not get nominated for Finding Dory.
-It is safe to say that a year after #OscarsSoWhite controversy, Academy has definitely made an inclusive change as Academy showered nominations on six African-American themed films.
+It is safe to say that a year after the #OscarsSoWhite controversy, the academy has definitely made an inclusive change as six African-American-themed films received several nominations.

 Congratulations to #LALALAND on its 14 Academy Award nominations including BEST PICTURE – Tying the record for most #OscarNoms! #Oscars pic.twitter.com/JsoFuGfffI